Scott Armstrong

 Does Scott Armstrong Represent Clients Nationwide?

-Federal white-collar investigations and charges originate from DOJ’s Fraud Section in Washington, D.C. and from U.S. Attorney’s Offices in every federal district.
-Scott tried cases and handled investigations in federal courts throughout the country during his nearly decade-long DOJ career.
-He continues to defend clients wherever DOJ, the SEC, the CFTC, or any other federal agency brings an investigation or case.
+Federal white-collar investigations originate from DOJ’s Fraud Section in Washington, D.C. and from U.S. Attorney’s Offices in every federal district.
+Scott tried cases and handled investigations in federal courts throughout the country during his nearly decade-long DOJ career, and he continues to defend clients wherever a federal or state agency brings an investigation or case.

 Scott’s co-founding partner, Drew Bradylyons, is the former Chief of the Financial Crimes and Public Corruption Unit at the U.S. Attorney’s Office for the Eastern District of Virginia.
 Together, they bring over 25 years of combined DOJ experience and 25 federal jury trials to every defense engagement, regardless of jurisdiction.